boazsegev/iodine/README.md

 run App
 ```

 Then start comparing servers.
-Here are the settings I used to compare Iodine and Puma (4 processes, 16 threads):
+Here are the settings I used to compare iodine and Puma (4 processes, 16 threads):

 ```bash
 $ RACK_ENV=production iodine -p 3000 -t 16 -w 4